2025 Copa São Paulo de Futebol Júnior

 The 2025 Copa São Paulo de Futebol Júnior (also known as Copinha Sicredi 2025 for sponsorship reasons), was the 55th edition of the Copa São Paulo de Futebol Júnior, a youth football competition, organized by the São Paulo Federation of Football (FPF).

 Considered one of the most traditional in Brazil, the 2025 edition takes place between January 2 and 25 and is contested by 128 teams divided into 32 groups.
 The top two teams in each group advance to the next stage, which will be played in knockout matches.
 Therefore, the teams will be reduced by half at each stage until the final.

-São Paulo won Corinthians in a distinct Clássico Majestoso match that ended in a comeback 3x2 for São Paulo.
+São Paulo won Corinthians; the defending champion, in a distinct Clássico Majestoso match that ended in a comeback 3-2 for São Paulo.

 Format and participants

-On November 25, 2024, the FPF announced the groups and venues for the 2024 edition that will end on the anniversary of the city of São Paulo, January 25.
+On November 25, 2024, the FPF announced the groups and venues for the 2025 edition that will end on the anniversary of the city of São Paulo, January 25.

 As venue cities are: Araraquara, Bálsamo, Barueri, Brodowski, Capivari, Cravinhos, Embu das Artes, Franca, Guaratinguetá, Guarulhos, Itapira, Itaquaquecetuba, Jaú, Lins, Mogi das Cruzes, Osasco, Porto Feliz, Salto, Santa Fé do Sul, Santana de Parnaíba, Santo André, São Carlos, São Paulo, Suzano, Tanabi, Taubaté, Tietê, Tupã, Votorantim e Votuporanga.

 The 128 participants by state are: